getherbie/herbie/example/site/pages/2-doc/3-contents/5-variables.md

     {{ page.tags }}
 {% endverbatim %}

-The details of these dates are listed below.
+The details of these variables are listed below.

 ## Global variables